jillesvangurp/jsonj/README.md

 - it is memory efficient: you can squeeze millions of json objects in a modest amout of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic amounts of structured data in memory, you might appreciate some of these optimizations.
 - it's simple to use and lacks the complexity of other solutions.
 There are no annotations.
 There is no need for model classes.
 - it uses the excellent jackson parser for parsing data structures.
+- In addition to the popular json format it also supports parsing and serializing to binary plist and YAML.

 There are probably more reasons you can find to like JsonJ, why not give it a try?
 Let me know if you like it (or not).
 Let me know it should be changed in some way.